isaiahcolson/watchlist-client/README.md

 - [x] create watchlist show route
 - [x] add watchlist to models
 - [x] create watchlist card component
-- [ ] add title info to watchlist card

 * user can click title on titles show page and add to their watchlist
 - [x] add button to title show page
+- [x] add watchlist put route, test put route in insomnia, user should be able to add title id to watchlist id
-- [ ] add watchlist create route?
+- [x] add title info to watchlist card, show title name on watchlist

-* update watchlist with user's titles
-- [ ] show title name on watchlist
+- [ ] link add button on title show page to put route